daskeyboard/daskeyboard.io/examples/node/README.md

 ### create-one-signal.js

 The only difficulty here is to send the signal using the function requests.post(), very basic node script
+// what is this line trying to say?

 ### create-one-signal-to-cloud.js

+Since Node.js an implementation of JavaScript (ECMAScript), it utilizes asynchronous execution patterns; thus, when writing Node.JS, it is important to use promises or implement 'callback' functions.

-Since node doesn't like synchronous request, the key is to imbricate callbacks (callback hell).
-First we get the Oauth access key, once we receive it, we send the signal.
+First we get the OAuth access key, once we receive it, we send the signal.